What are Butterfly mines? Is it easy to detect? Are these kinds of mines allowed by international law? Read here to know more.

 - However, Russia and Ukraine are signatories to the 1996 Amended Protocol II to the Convention on Certain Conventional Weapons-the Landlines Protocol.

-- Both countries have accused each other of using these mines in the ongoing conflict, despite the fact that both have a sufficient number of them.
+- Both countries have accused each other of using these mines in the ongoing conflict, although both have a sufficient number of them.

 - Allegations and counter-allegations have been made in Mariupol, Kharkiv, and now Donetsk about the use of these mines.